 Bottom Line: Over the past 15 years, the company’s sustainability efforts have cut the waste generated per vehicle by 53%, while enhancing product quality, improving line efficiency and reducing costs, accentuating the benefits of finding the right materials management partner.

 Greenpac Mill manufactures a lightweight linerboard made with 100% recycled fibers.
 But paper recycling still generates waste since not all recovered paper can be properly recycled.
 To solve the problem, the Niagara Falls, New York, company turned to Covanta.
 Whatever can’t be recycled, Covanta takes and processes.
 Through waste-to-energy technology, Greenpac’s leftover materials are incinerated to generate steam which is then used as energy.
 Some of that energy is used to power more than 15,000 homes in the community year-round, some is used by Greenpac Mill for use in drying paper and some is distributed and used by other nearby companies, a truly circular example of greener materials management.

 Bottom Line: The waste-to-steam process eliminates nearly 12,000 tons of CO2e (carbon dioxide equivalent) emissions annually.
 Collocation near the Covanta facility reduces the cost and carbon footprint of transporting waste and energy, benefiting all companies involved.

 When it comes to the environment, there are always opportunities to do more to help.
-Manufacturers seeking to lead the way to a zero waste-to-landfill future must continually assess their company’s waste stream, look for ways to minimize it and identify sustainable options for waste disposal.
+Manufacturers seeking to lead the way to a zero waste-to-landfill future must continually assess their company’s waste stream, look for ways to minimize it and identify sustainable options for materials management.
 By striving for continual improvement and progress toward more circular models of business, your organization can achieve its sustainability goals, enhance its reputation with customers and employees, and ultimately generate financial benefits from its waste management program.